 For the parent devices of dedicated monitors, the battery life ranged anywhere between 6.75 and 12.75 hours.
 The Wi-Fi options are harder to gauge given that the battery life depends on the kind of device used, whether or not it is being used for other applications simultaneously, and how old the battery is in the device.
-In general, however, we feel it is relatively safe to say that most will work more than the longest dedicated monitor battery life, if the device is dedicated for use with the monitor only and is not running any other applications simultaneously.
+In general, however, we feel it is relatively safe to say that most will work longer than the best dedicated monitor battery if the device is dedicated for use with the monitor only and is not running other applications simultaneously.

-The longest battery life for the dedicated products in our review goes to the Levana Lila, which ran for 12.75 hours in full use mode.
+The longest battery life for the dedicated products in our review is the Levana Lila, which ran for 12.75 hours in full use mode.
 The manufacturer claims this unit will work up to 72 hours in power saving mode, but we only tested the monitors in full use.
 The Infant Optics DXR-8 came in second place with a shorter run time of closer to 11.5 hours.
-The Motorola MBP36S earned the lowest score for battery life with a run time under 7 hours.
-While not necessarily a deal breaker, there are plenty of other reasons to dislike the Motorola MBP36S, the battery life is just a small part of a disappointing overall picture (no pun intended).
+The Motorola MBP36S earned the lowest score for battery life with a runtime just under 7 hours.
+While not necessarily a deal breaker, there are plenty of other reasons to dislike the Motorola MBP36S, and the battery life is just a small part of a disappointing overall picture (no pun intended).

 The features we focused on were those we thought either increased the performance of the monitor or made it more user-friendly for parents and increased the odds of getting good quality sleep.
-We looked for monitors that have sound activation that keeps the parent unit quiet when baby isn't crying, so parents can potentially fall asleep faster because they don't have to listen to white noise.
-Some of the monitors were so loud, even at low volumes, that the white noise might keep light sleeping parents awake; this kind of defeats the purpose of having a video product, to begin with.
-We also liked the models that had screens that automatically "wake" and/or go to sleep.
-In general, the monitors that rank the highest have features that we believe parents will find useful, and work as expected.
+We looked for monitors that have sound activation that keeps the parent unit quiet when the baby isn't crying, so parents can potentially fall asleep faster because they don't have to listen to white noise.
+Some of the monitors were so loud, even at low volumes, that the white noise might keep light sleeping parents awake; this defeats the purpose of having a video product to begin with.
+We also liked the models with screens that automatically "wake" and/or go to sleep.

 Features are important, but we encourage you to consider which features you think you will realistically use and which sound like fun in theory, but probably won't happen in practice.
-Many of the monitors carry a higher price tag that is often justified by the addition of features parents are unlikely to use in real life.
+Many of the monitors carry a higher price tag and justify the price with the addition of features parents are unlikely to use in real life.
 Features like alarm clocks for feeding schedules, and alerts for low humidity might feel like something you should consider, but in practice, sound activation and quality images are more useful.
-In fact, often more features translate to being more difficult to use.
+In fact, more features often translate to being more difficult to use, and many of the features are novelty functions that most parents stop using over time.
 A good example of this is the Philips Avent SCD630 with an ease of use score of 8, but a features score of only 4.
 Try not to fall for the propaganda of bells and whistles that you might only use for the first few weeks.
 In the end, what you want is a good monitor with great sound and video quality.

 Sound Activation Vs. Notifications and Alerts

 Sound activation is a feature we think parents should consider.
-This feature creates a quiet monitor unless baby is actively making noise.
-This feature translates to parents potentially getting more sleep because they aren't kept awake by ambient noises happening in baby's room.
+This feature creates a quiet monitor unless the baby is actively making noise and translates to parents potentially getting more sleep because they aren't kept awake by ambient noises.
 Having sound activation means you only hear what you want to.
 This feature can be found in dedicated and Wi-Fi monitors.

 Electromagnetic Field (EMF) Levels

 Wireless devices and dirty electricity are almost impossible to get away from in our current technological age, but it doesn't mean we can't take steps to limit the exposure to ourselves and our children.
-Even though the current evidence is somewhat conflicting, and shows we need more studies and research because the potential is there for harm, parents should make informed and thoughtful decisions regarding their children's exposure to potential health risks.
+Even though the current evidence is somewhat conflicting, and shows we need more studies and research because the potential is there for harm, parents should make informed and thoughtful decisions regarding their children's exposure to potential health risks, especially given that their bodies are developing and more susceptible to this type of radiation.
 We can't say for certain that monitors pose a health risk, but we also can't say for certain that they don't.
 Given this information, we feel it is important to test and report on the EMF levels of each monitor so parents can decide for themselves which product fits in best with their goals and concerns.

 The Wi-Fi monitors all have lower EMF readings than the dedicated options with the lowest average EMF readings being 0.87 for the LeFun C2 720P Wi-Fi and 0.92 for the Nest Cam Indoor Wi-Fi with the reader 6 ft from the camera.
 The lowest average value for the dedicated monitors at 6 ft is 1.89 for the Infant Optics DXR-8 and 1.91 for the Philips Avent SCD630.

-Currently, the jury is still out on the effects of EMF on the human body.
-However, this doesn't mean parents need to wait for more definitive proof before making thoughtful adjustments that err on the side of caution.
-Given that exposure compounds over time and with an increased number of devices emitting, you can help limit baby's exposure by turning off devices when they are not in use, unplugging wireless routers at night while children sleep, and keeping products as far from baby as possible when in use.
+Even though the jury is still out on the effects of EMF on the human body, this doesn't mean parents need to wait for more definitive proof before making thoughtful adjustments that err on the side of caution.
+Given that exposure compounds over time and with an increased number of devices emitting, you can help limit baby's exposure by turning off devices when they are not in use, unplugging wireless routers at night while children sleep, and keeping products as far from your baby as possible when in use.
 Even if you are not convinced that there is potential for harm, it certainly can't hurt to make choices that potentially increase the health of your home.

-Video products for monitoring baby are a growing industry, and it feels like every company is jumping on the bandwagon and offering up something into an overflowing market of monitors.
-This can make sorting through products difficult and narrowing the field feel impossible.
-Luckily, we have already done the legwork by doing an initial review of the top products and choosing 9 of the most popular and well-rated products to test and compare.
-After months of hands-on testing, we feel confident that no matter what you might be looking for in a video product for monitoring baby, that you can find it in one of our award winners or the top ranked products in this review.
+Video products for monitoring baby is a growing industry, and it feels like every company is jumping on the bandwagon and throwing something into the already overflowing market of monitors.
+This plethora of products can make sorting through products difficult and attempts to narrow the field daunting.
+Luckily, we have already done the legwork by doing an initial review of the top products and choosing 9 of the most popular and well-rated options to test and compare.
+After months of hands-on testing, we feel confident that no matter what you might be looking for in a video product for monitoring baby, that you can find it in one of our award winners or the top-ranked products in this review.

 If you still feel stymied or confused, don't panic!
-Head over to our How to Choose the Best Video Monitor for You and Your Baby for more information on what you should consider before buying a monitor, and a handy step-by-step guide to narrowing the field and finding the best product for your needs.
+Head over to our buying advice for more information on what you should consider before buying a monitor, and a handy step-by-step guide to narrowing the field and finding the best product for your family.